ambigeV/ambigeV.github.io/content/authors/admin/_index.md

 ## About Me

-Dustin Wei is a Ph.D. candidate in College of Computing and Data Science at Nanyang Technological University (NTU), Singapore, working jointly with A*STAR SIMTech and the Centre for Frontier AI Research (CFAR).
-His research lies at the intersection of evolutionary computation, Bayesian optimization, and generative modeling, with a focus on multi-objective and multi-task optimization.
-He has published as first author in top-tier venues including IEEE Transactions on Evolutionary Computation (TEC), and has received multiple international optimization competition awards at GECCO, WCCI, and CEC.
+Tingyang Wei is a Ph.D. candidate with the College of Computing and Data Science at Nanyang Technological University (NTU), Singapore, working jointly with A*STAR SIMTech and the Centre for Frontier AI Research (CFAR).
+His research lies at the intersection of black-box optimization, Bayesian optimization, and generative modeling, with a focus on multiobjective and multitask optimization.
 His current work explores scalable generative frameworks for black-box optimization, with diverse applications in automated design and AI-driven discovery.